deeheber/danielle-heberling-dot-xyz/content/blog/get-started-in-cloud/index.md

 ## Closing

 I hope you found my biased opinion on this topic helpful!
-Cloud and AWS are a big things to learn, so be patient with yourself and join some communities where you can ask for help.
+Cloud and AWS are big things to learn, so be patient with yourself and join some communities where you can ask for help.
 I has taken me years to learn what I know and I still don't know everything.

-Do you have any getting started in the cloud resources you'd like to share?
+Do you have any getting started in the Cloud resources you'd like to share?
 Please do!

 Good luck out there.
 I can't wait to see what you build!